pifroggi/vs_temporalfix/README.md

 The best way to finetune is to find a slow pan or zoom and adjust till lines and details are stable.

 __*`denoise`* (optional)__
-Removes grain and low frequency noise in addition to the inconsistencies caused by super resolution models.
+Removes remaining grain and low frequency noise in addition to the inconsistencies caused by super resolution models.
 Only use this if there is actually noise/grain, or low frequency flicker!
 It risks to remove some details like every denoiser, but is useful if you're planning to denoise anyway.

 __*`exclude`* (optional)__